 Most upland portions of the property were used for agricultural purposes for over three centuries.
 However, the Department of Conservation and Recreation, in partnership with The Nature Conservancy and the Army Corps of Engineers, has restored the former fields to forested habitats that now support a great diversity of wildlife and contribute to water quality improvement in the Chesapeake Bay.
 The Department's Chesapeake Bay Region Steward oversees the management and restoration activities at the preserve, monitoring marsh and shoreline habitats for birds, tiger beetles, and other natural heritage resources.

 Public Access at Dameron Marsh Natural Area Preserve

 Public access facilities at the preserve include a small parking area, walking trails, and a boardwalk and wildlife viewing platform overlooking the marsh and Chesapeake Bay.
 A designated "hand-carry" boat put-in site is also accessible via a short trail that accommodates kayaks, canoes and other small "car-top" vessels.
 A drop-off point and vehicle turn-around facilitates launching, with vehicles returning to the parking area.
-The drop-off is normally available during weekends in the summer; however, visitors can use the launch year-round if they are willing to carry their boats the additional 300 feet from the parking area to the launch site.
 An online Dameron Marsh NAP self-guided field trip guide is available to help you enjoy your visit.

 Seasonal beach closures at Dameron Marsh and Hughlett Point natural area preserves